Mariacharlote/Predictive-Food-Price-Modeling/README.md

 However, the baseline model still outperformed the improved model therefore the baseline was used to make predictions for the next 12 months.

-## **Conclusion & Recommendation **
+## **Conclusions & Recommendations**
 **Conclusions:** Our study on predicting Kenyan food prices unveiled insights about price variability, inflation effects, and consumer preferences.
 We adopted LSTM models for maize and beans, reducing RMSE and enhancing forecasting accuracy.
 Our predictions empower stakeholders for better planning and decision-making in the agricultural sector.

 **Recommendations:**

-Farmers and Retailers: Use forecasts for optimized production and sales strategies, and consider crop diversification.
+- Farmers and Retailers: Use forecasts for optimized production and sales strategies, and consider crop diversification.
-Government and Policymakers: Integrate price forecasts into food security policies and secure food commodities in anticipation of price hikes.
+- Government and Policymakers: Integrate price forecasts into food security policies and secure food commodities in anticipation of price hikes.
-Consumers: Stay informed about potential price fluctuations to manage your food budget effectively.
+- Consumers: Stay informed about potential price fluctuations to manage your food budget effectively.

 ## **Determine next steps**
 _Data Expansion:_ Acquire data from remote areas like North Eastern Kenya where price information is limited.
 Enhance the dataset's comprehensiveness.